 The Department of Comparative Religion requires applicants to include some program-specific information that can be found here.
 Applicants are encouraged to bookmark this information for quick reference while working through the graduate application process.

 Thank you for your interest in applying for this graduate program.

 Our faculty are involved in a variety of research areas and regularly publish books and articles.

 Financial assistance in the form of graduate assistantships is available on a competitive basis.
-These awards normally include waiver of non-resident tuition.
-The department also awards a number of graduate scholarships and tuition grants.
+The department may also award graduate scholarships.

 The Graduate College offers Graduate college Fellowships, available on a competitive basis, as well as Thurgood Marshall Assistantships, available on a competitive basis for students from minority groups.
 Contact the Graduate College at (269) 387-8212.

-Information about student loans and other federal, state, and University need-based financial aid programs may be obtained from the Office of Student Financial Aid and Scholarships at (269) 387-6000.
+Information about student loans and other federal, state, and University need-based financial aid programs may be obtained from Financial Aid at (269) 387-6000.

 Information about on-campus housing may be obtained from Residence Life at (269) 387-4735.